 Chair: Cherie Felts

-For this event, students prepare music from different music eras and present them to a college level adjudicator for both written remarks and optional interactive time working with the adjudicator immediately following their performance.
+For this event, students prepare music from different music eras and present them to a college level adjudicator for both written remarks and optional interactive time working with the visiting artist (adjudicator) immediately following their performance.
 It is helpful for both the student and their teacher because this opportunity provides objective feedback, encouragement and helps the student to have set and accomplished musical goals.
-Students that would like to enter the OMTA /WSMTA Recital Competition are required to participate in OMTA/WSMTA Adjudications as well.
-In addition, our adjudicators choose students from all levels to perform in the Olympia Chapter’s Honors Recitals which are held the Sunday immediately following Adjudications week, based on their adjudication performance.
+Students that would like to enter the OMTA /WSMTA Recital Competition are required to participate in OMTA/WSMTA Music Artistry Program as well.
+In addition, our adjudicators choose students from all levels to perform in the Olympia Chapter’s Honors Recitals which are held the Sunday immediately following Music Artistry Program week, based on their performance.
 Contact OMTA Music Artistry Program Chair

 OMTA Autumn Recitals